AbrSergey/Easy-Posting/readme.md

 // Run generator function
 createPage(__dirname, options)

 ```

 #### Done!

-Now your root folder will have a folder named posts, which contains everything needed for the posts you generate.
+Now your root folder will have a folder named posts, which contains everything needed for generated posts.

 ```

 --root
    |
    |